2021–22 Indiana Hoosiers men's basketball team

 The 2021–22 Indiana Hoosiers men's basketball team represented Indiana University in the 2021–22 NCAA Division I men's basketball season.
 They were led by first-year head coach, and former Indiana standout, Mike Woodson.
 The team played its home games at Simon Skjodt Assembly Hall in Bloomington, Indiana, as a member of the Big Ten Conference.
 The season officially kicked off with the annual event, Hoosier Hysteria, on October 2, 2021.

 This season saw a list of streaks come to an end for the Hoosiers.
 They finished the season 21–14 overall, and 9–11 in conference play.
 Along the way, IU ended losing streaks to Purdue, Michigan, and Illinois.
-As the #9 seed, they also advanced to the semifinals of the Big Ten Conference tournament, something they hadn't done since 2013.
+As the #9 seed, they also advanced to the semifinals of the Big Ten Conference tournament, something they had not done since 2013.
 They lost to Iowa, 80–77, the eventual tournament champions.
 The Hoosiers also heard their name called on Selection Sunday for the first time since 2016.
 After a six-year absence from the NCAA tournament, IU was selected as a #12 seed to play in the NCAA tournament First Four round in Dayton, Ohio.
-They knocked off Wyoming to make it to the First round (round of 64) where they lost to #5 seed St. Mary's.
+They knocked off Wyoming to make it to the first round (round of 64), where they lost to #5 seed St. Mary's.

 Previous season

-The Hoosiers finished the 2020–21 season 12–15, 7–12 in Big Ten play to finish in a tie for the 10th place.
+The Hoosiers finished the 2020–21 season 12–15, 7–12 in Big Ten play to finish in a tie for 10th place.
 As the No. 10 seed in the Big Ten tournament, they lost in the first round to Rutgers.

 On March 15, 2021, the school fired head coach Archie Miller after four years and began its search for the next men's head basketball coach.
 Just shy of two weeks of Miller being fired, on March 28, 2021, Indiana University announced that former Indiana standout, Mike Woodson, would become the 30th head coach of the IU basketball program.
-In addition, former Ohio State head coach, Thad Matta, was hired on to be an associate athletic director in men's basketball administration.
+In addition, former Ohio State head coach, Thad Matta, was hired as an associate athletic director in men's basketball administration.

 Offseason

 Coaching changes

 On March 31, it was announced that Woodson would retain assistant coach Kenya Hunter.
 On April 5, it was announced that Dane Fife, former Hoosiers guard who had spent the past ten seasons as an assistant coach at Michigan State, had accepted an assistant coach position under Woodson at Indiana.
-Finalizing the new staff, Yasir Rosemond was announced, on April 14, as the third assistant coach.
-With over 15 years of college basketball experience, he has helped lead multiple players to the NBA including a few first round draft picks.
-In addition to this news, it was also revealed that Benny Sander was promoted to Director of Basketball Operations, and Brian Walsh assumed the role of Team and Recruitment Coordinator.
-Also, Director of Athletic Performance, Clif Marshall, would be retained for his fifth year.
+Finalizing the new staff, Yasir Rosemond was announced on April 14, as the third assistant coach.
+With over 15 years of college basketball experience, he had helped lead multiple players to the NBA, including a few first-round draft picks.
+It was also revealed that Benny Sander had been promoted to director of basketball operations, and Brian Walsh assumed the role of team and recruitment coordinator.
+Director of Athletic Performance Clif Marshall was retained for his fifth year.